Nico-Posateri/c-and-js-raycast-engine/README.md

 # Raycasting Game Engine

-A raycasting game engine, built with C and prototyped in JavaScript, capable of building games in the style of Wolfenstein 3D.
+A raycasting game engine capable of building games in the style of Wolfenstein 3D.

 <Engine in action .gif>